xuchenxuexx/EE202P1/README.md

-# Repository for EEM 202A Winter 2019
+# Repository for EEM202A Fall 2019 UCLA
 # Project Topic: A Pedestrian Alert System using “earables”

 __Team Member:__ Xuchen Xue, Jingjie Wu